Database index: Primary index

 The primary index contains the key fields of the table and a pointer to the non-key fields of the table.
 The primary index is created automatically when the table is created in the database.

 Secondary index

 It is used to index fields that are neither ordering fields nor key fields (there is no assurance that the file is organized on key field or primary key field).
 One index entry for every tuple in the data file (dense index) contains the value of the indexed attribute and pointer to the block or record.

 Hash index

+Linear hashing

+Another type of index used in database systems is linear hashing.

 Index implementations

 Indices can be implemented using a variety of data structures.
 Popular indices include balanced trees, B+ trees and hashes.

 In Microsoft SQL Server, the leaf node of the clustered index corresponds to the actual data, not simply a pointer to data that resides elsewhere, as is the case with a non-clustered index.
 Each relation can have a single clustered index and many unclustered indices.